Top

 Parking charges: how to challenge and beat unfair parking fines

-The Government has introduced a new ‘code of practice’ for private parking firms, which it has argued will keep ‘cowboy’ operators in check as well as reduce the charges motorists face.
+The previous Conservative Government tried to introduce a new ‘code of practice’ for private parking firms, with the bill receiving royal assent in 2019.
+It was meant to keep ‘cowboy’ operators in check, as well as reduce the charges motorists face.

-The code ensures that parking charge levels mirror the local authority system for publicly accessible car parks, meaning that charges will be capped for most offences at £50.
+The code was designed to ensure that parking charge levels mirrored the local authority system for publicly accessible car parks, meaning that charges would be capped for most offences at £50.

 Rocketing parking fines

-Private parking firms are handing out a whopping 22,000 fines a day, according to new analysis from the RAC Foundation.
+Private parking firms are handing out a whopping 15 million fines a year,

-Nearly half of motorists who contest a private parking fine are seeing those charges dropped entirely.
+Meanwhile, nearly half of motorists who contest a private parking fine often see those charges dropped entirely.

 Over the course of 2020-21, the Ombudsman processed 58,522 appeals.
 Of these, 23,771 (41%) resulted in the parking charge being cancelled.